Procedure for Management of Complaints and Feedback

-Kildare County Council intends to maintain the highest standard of customer service.
+Kildare County Council is committed to providing the highest standard of customer service.
 However, it is recognised that there may be, from time to time, cause for complaint.
-This Complaints Handling Procedure aims to ensure that any and all complaints are dealt with in a consistent, equitable and transparent manner.
+Our Procedure for the Management of Complaints and Feedback aims to ensure that complaints are dealt with in a consistent, equitable and transparent manner.

 What is a complaint?

 “A complaint is an expression of dissatisfaction by one or more members of the public about an organisation’s action or lack of action, or about the standard of service provided by or on behalf of the organisation”.
 Office of the Ombudsman, Ireland.

 Customers should note there is a difference between making a complaint and reporting a fault.
 For example, notifying the Council of a pothole is reporting a fault.
 This becomes a complaint if the action promised is not carried out.

 Complaints relate to a range of circumstances such as where:

 - we do not deliver a service on time or fail to respond.

 - we give the wrong information or do not consider all relevant information.

 - you receive poor-quality service.